-France has established a robust bilateral relationship with Israel, marked by constant support for the State’s existence.
+France has established a robust bilateral relationship with Israel, marked by constant commitment to the its existence and security.

 France was one of the first countries to establish diplomatic relations with Israel, on 11 May 1949.
 France then actively helped consolidate the young State by contributing to its defence effort.
 France adopted a position of neutrality in the Six-Day War in 1967 (call for moderation on both sides, embargo on arms deliveries to the region before hostilities broke out).
 United Nations Resolution 242, unanimously adopted by the Security Council members including France, calls on Israel to withdraw “from territories occupied in the recent conflict”.
-Ever since, France’s policy has been marked by a desire to strike a balance been its support for the State of Israel, of which the right to exist and right to security cannot be called into question, and condemning the policy of settlement-building in occupied territories which is contrary to international law and endangers the two-state solution.
+Ever since, France’s policy has been marked by a desire to strike a balance between its support for the State of Israel, of which the right to exist and right to security are unquestionable, and condemning the policy of settlement-building in occupied territories which is contrary to international law and endangers the two-state solution.

 The bilateral relationship between France and Israel is also supported by the presence in Israel of a large French community (150,000 people), while France is home to Europe’s largest Jewish community.
 France is committed to the role of the French Jewish community, which is one of the pillars of the diversity of French society, and to the action of French nationals in Israel as communicators of Francophonie and its values (Israel is home to approximately 700,000 French speakers, making up close to 20% of the population).

-- Benjamin Netanyahu, Prime Minister and Minister of Foreign Affairs, 11 November 2018
+- Mr Benjamin Netanyahu, Prime Minister and Minister of Foreign Affairs, 11 November 2018

-- Benjamin Netanyahu, Prime Minister and Minister of Foreign Affairs, 5 June 2018
+- Mr Benjamin Netanyahu, Prime Minister and Minister of Foreign Affairs, 5 June 2018

-- Benjamin Netanyahu, Prime Minister and Minister of Foreign Affairs, 10 December 2017
+- Mr Benjamin Netanyahu, Prime Minister and Minister of Foreign Affairs, 10 December 2017

-- Benjamin Netanyahu, Prime Minister and Minister of Foreign Affairs, 16 July 2017
+- Mr Benjamin Netanyahu, Prime Minister and Minister of Foreign Affairs, 16 July 2017

 Latest visits to Israel:

-- Jean-Yves Le Drian, Minister for Europe and Foreign Affairs, 25-26 March 2018, Israel and the Palestinian Territories
+- Mr Jean-Yves Le Drian, Minister for Europe and Foreign Affairs, 25-26 March 2018, to Israel and the Palestinian Territories

-- Bruno Le Maire, Minister of the Economy and Finance, 4-6 September 2017, Israel and the Palestinian Territories
+- Mr Bruno Le Maire, Minister of the Economy and Finance, 4-6 September 2017, to Israel and the Palestinian Territories

-- Mounir Mahjoubi, Minister of State for the Digital Sector, 5-7 September 2017, Israel and Palestinian Territories
+- Mr Mounir Mahjoubi, Minister of State for the Digital Sector, 5-7 September 2017, to Israel and the Palestinian Territories

-- Juliette Méadel, Minister of State for Victim Assistance, attached to the Prime Minister, 2-3 March 2017, Israel and the Palestinian Territories
+- Mr Juliette Méadel, Minister of State for Victim Assistance, attached to the Prime Minister, 2-3 March 2017, to Israel and the Palestinian Territories

-- Gérard Larcher, President of the Senate, 2-5 January 2017, Israel and the Palestinian Territories
+- Mr Gérard Larcher, President of the Senate, 2-5 January 2017, to Israel and the Palestinian Territories

-- Mr François Hollande, President of the Republic, for the funeral of Mr Shimon Peres, 29-30 September 2016
+- Mr François Hollande, President of the Republic, 29-30 September 2016, for the funeral of Mr Shimon Peres

-- Mr Emmanuel Macron, Minister of the Economy, Industry and the Digital Sector, visiting the Palestinian Territories and Israel where he attended the DLD Tel Aviv Innovation Festival, 7-8 September 2015
+- Mr Emmanuel Macron, Minister of the Economy, Industry and the Digital Sector, 7-8 September 2015, to the Palestinian Territories and Israel where he attended the DLD Tel Aviv Innovation Festival

 France is among the top five destinations for Israeli tourists, alongside the United States, Greece, Italy and the United Kingdom.

-France is Israel’s 5th leading cooperation partner in the area of scientific and technological research.
-This cooperation is based on academic partnerships (including the joint laboratory of Inserm Nice and the Technion-Israel Institute of Technology in Haifa) and exchanges of young researchers.
+France is Israel’s fifth-largest cooperation partner in scientific and technological research.
+This cooperation is based on academic partnerships (including the joint laboratory of INSERM Nice and the Technion-Israel Institute of Technology in Haifa) and exchanges of young researchers.
 Since 2003, a French-Israeli High Council for Research and Scientific and Technological Cooperation has made sure this cooperation is coherent.

-Under the 1959 agreement, France also works to develop the use of French, given that the French-speaking community in Israel is estimated at over 500,000 people, and to bring members of civil society closer together through cultural events and an intensive communication policy.
+Under the 1959 agreement, France also works to bring members of civil society closer together through cultural events and an intensive communication policy.

-The France-Israel cross-cultural season was held from June to November 2018 in both countries.
+The France-Israel cross-cultural season was held from June to November 2018 in the two countries simultaneously.
 Focused on innovation, it involved all aspects of cooperation between France and Israel.
 Its objective was to target youth and develop a multidisciplinary programme focused on contemporary design, the cultural and creative industries (series, film, etc.), the digital economy (French Tech and Start-up Nation), academic cooperation, Francophonie and innovation (for example the French-Israeli VENµS satellite).
-The cross-cultural season opened at the Grand Palais in Paris on 5 June 2018, in the presence of the President of the French Republic Emmanuel Macron and Israeli Prime Minister Benjamin Netanyahu.
+The cross-cultural season opened at the Grand Palais in Paris on 5 June 2018, in the presence of the President of the French Republic, Emmanuel Macron, and Israeli Prime Minister, Benjamin Netanyahu.